CesiumGS/3d-tiles/TileFormats/FeatureTable/README.md

 ![feature table layout](figures/feature-table-layout.png)

-See [Implementation Notes](#implementation-notes) for details about padding between the json and binary sections.
+See [Implementation Notes](#implementation-notes) for details about padding between the JSON and binary sections.

 When a tile format includes a Feature Table, the Feature Table immediately follows the tile's header.
 The header will also contain `featureTableJSONByteLength` and `featureTableBinaryByteLength` `uint32` fields, which can be used to extract each respective part of the Feature Table.